 With six teeth to each row, the rasp gives a smooth finish than the products with five teeth to each row.
 This file comes with a handle for comfort and durability.

 You can find out more information by clicking here.
-There is also pictures and reviews from consumers just like you.
+There are also pictures and reviews from consumers just like you.

 Protecting Your Horses Hoof